hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     ```

 The account the invocation is sent from.
-The specified account must exist in the world state, which, unless specified by `--genesis` or
+The specified account must exist in the world state, which, unless specified by
-`--prestate`, is the set of
+[`--genesis`](#genesis), is the set of
 [accounts used for testing](../../private-networks/reference/accounts-for-testing.md).

 ### `receiver`